AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  #!/bin/bash -xv

-One can always run ``bash -x script.sh``

-To debug some parts of the code only
+To enable debugging for some parts of the code only

 ::